david-fale/reflections/sprint-4/my-reflections-sprint-4.md

 # Code Readability

 ### What makes code more readable for you?
+Using tabs and proper block level elements.
+If I don't do that I lose track of my code structure.
+Also a proper naming convention improved my code readability as I actually know what my code is trying to do.

 ### Do you prefer tabs or spaces when indenting?
+tabs as its more convenient.

 ### What is your workspace like in real life?
 Clean?
 Messy?
 Is your code a reflection of that?
+Messy, my code is generally celaner than my workspace.